 It is important to understand that DEEP is an approach to knowledge mobilisation not a method or intervention.
 It is as much about ways of being as it is about ways of doing and was developed through a participatory action research project funded by Joseph Rowntree Foundation and Health and Care Research Wales from 2014 to 2016.
 It has since been applied across a range of local authorities, social care and community organisations in Wales and Scotland.

-Seminar 5: Glenn Roberts 7th July 2020, Implementation Seminar: Experience-based codesign – its role in implementing research
+Seminar 5: Glenn Roberts 7th July 2020, Implementation Seminar: Experience-based co-design – its role in implementing research

 Seminar 6: Carl May 6th August 2020, The practical implications of Normalisation Process Theory for the implementation of research

 Implementation research looks for answers to some of the most difficult problems that we face: how to get new and improved evidence-based ways of delivering and organising healthcare into practice, and how to keep them there.
-At the same time, implementation researchers have worked to develop frameworks that will help us understand, organise and evaluate the processes of implementing innovations and evidence.
+At the same time, implementation researchers have worked to develop frameworks that did help us understand, organise and evaluate the processes of implementing innovations and evidence.
 Normalization Process Theory (NPT) is an example of such a framework: there are now around 400 protocols, reviews and empirical studies that have applied NPT, not just in healthcare research but in areas as diverse as agriculture, education, criminal justice, and supply chain logistics.
-This seminar will provide participants with an introduction to NPT, and an understanding of how to apply it to practical problems in implementation.
-In particular, it will be oriented to action.
+This seminar provided participants with an introduction to NPT, and an understanding of how to apply it to practical problems in implementation.
+In particular, it was oriented to action.
 NPT focuses on the things that people do, rather than their attitudes or intentions, and it emphasises the collaborative nature of implementation work.